chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

       set output path          = ./output/
     end

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regarding the boundary conditions we apply slip boundary condition to the wall, inlet boundary to the bottom of the channel, and outlet boundary conditon to the top of the cylinder.
-The following shematic describes the ID of each boundary, and positon of floating wall.
+Regarding the boundary conditions, we apply slip boundary condition to the wall, a uniform Dirichlet boundary condition at the bottom of the small channel, and free-stream to the top of the cylinder.
+The following schematic figure describes the ID of each boundary and the positon of the floating wall.

 .. image:: images/ID.png
     :alt: The geometry and boundary conditions